Food Intolerance After Gastric Band Surgery

 A problem that gets missed

 Doctors may not always notice food intolerance after weight-loss surgery.
 In the past, doctors thought that people who had LAGB surgery wouldn't have nutritional problems.
 That's because LAGB cuts down on the amount of food you eat, but not the amount of nutrients you get.
 Everything you can eat will get absorbed normally.
 Other weight-loss surgeries like gastric bypass are meant to interfere with how the body gets nutrients from what is eaten.
-These operations can affect normal absorption of injested food by bypassing certain regions of the stomach and small intestine where nutrients are absorbed.
+These operations can affect normal absorption of ingested food by bypassing certain regions of the stomach and small intestine where nutrients are absorbed.
 But nutritional problems can happen after LAGB if you don't eat a diet that's nutritious.
 It can also happen if you don't take the daily vitamin and mineral supplements your doctor gives you, or if you experience frequent vomiting.
 If you can't digest meat, for example, you might develop anemia.
 That's because meat contains a lot of iron, which prevents anemia.

 Sometimes food intolerance is caused by a condition called parosmia.
 This condition makes the smell of foods seem unpleasant.
 Parosmia can trigger nausea and vomiting.
 Because of this, you don't want to eat and so don't get the nutrients you need.
 Parosmia tends to be more common in people who have had gastric bypass surgery, but it can also happen after gastric banding.